cardano-foundation/CIPs/CIP-0129/README.md

 The second half of the header (bits [3;0]) refers to the credential type which can have the values and types as summarized in the table below,

-We *reserve* the values 0 and 1, as these are used in the Cardano Address Network tag.
-By not using these values we will make the gov identifies not become accidentally compatible with a valid address.
+We *reserve* the values 0 and 1 to prevent accidental conflicts with Cardano Address Network tags, ensuring that governance identifiers remain distinct and are not inadvertently processed as addresses.

 Credential Type (`. . . . c c c c`)   | Semantic
 ---                                   | ---